themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 For career changers, this presents both a challenge and an unprecedented opportunity.
 Don't get left in the dust.

-## A New Era of Career Transitions
+## Transition Time: A New Era Of Career Changes

 Something remarkable is taking place in the professional world.